Vintage Girl Gang

 Lastly the belt.
 That big, chunky, black belt.
 It perfectly breaks up and balances the outfit.
 Without it, this could be shapeless and white, but with it, it sections the white and silver out, and defines the waist, not too much, but just enough.
 It balances, something that is often needed in a look that gets overlooked.
 If you’re wearing less colours, you need to make sure they are balanced or it will become shapeless and just a bit blob of that colour, but define the areas with a belt or something similar and you stop that happening.

-I hope you’ve liked this week’s piece, I’ll be back next week, hopefully with something fun!
+I hope you’ve liked this week’s piece, I’ll be back next week, hopefully with a Back to Basics article.

 If you want more please check out my last articles: